loiclefevre/autonomous-database-for-developers/README.md

 In no particular order yet:
 - Using Blockchain/Immutables tables
 - Reactive R2DBC driver
+- Applied Machine Learning on JSON data
+- Memoptimized for write tables for IoT
 - Understanding execution plans and session statistics
 - Understanding the benefits for developers of the Autonomous database underlying infrastructure: Exadata
 - Automatic partitioning unleashed
 - Automatic indexing unleashed
-- Applied Machine Learning on JSON data
 - Property Graph Analytics with PGX and PGQL
 - Using Oracle Machine Learning for Python using GraalVM